 Bella stood and cleared her throat.
 “We’ll start running our preflight checklists at 2430 – an hour early, I know.
 This will be the ship’s first run since it was repossessed and I want to make sure we have time to fix any minor issues as they come up.”
 She turned toward Marquis Weston.
-“And now I believe it is time for His Lordship to tell us what this is all about.”
+“And now I believe it is time for His Excellency to tell us what this is all about.”

 The Marquis looked decidedly uneasy but drew himself upright and put on the mantle of authority like anyone else would don a coat.
 “Two weeks ago, His Grace, Duke Darius, asked me to examine several members of his staff who were experiencing vision problems.
 After working up their histories, I discovered they all had contracted the same strain of a virus that causes Acute Zonal Occult Outer Retinopathy – AZOOR, for short.
 It is a degenerative eye disease that leads to tunnel vision and then eventually total blindness as retinal tissue is destroyed.